 Evaluations of courses and lectures: We use three questions to measure students' satisfaction with different courses: "How much did you like [course name]?"
-"The lectures helped me to better understand the course content;" and "The lectures were clearly structured and easy to follow."
+"The lectures helped me to better understand the course content," and "The lectures were clearly structured and easy to follow."
 Students answer the first question on a Likert scale from 1 (very poor) to 10 (very good) and the latter two questions on a scale from 1 (strongly disagree) to 10 (strongly agree).

-Evaluations of professors and peers: Another feature of lectures that may be crucial for learning is whether they are engaging enough and whether students can readily get support from the teacher and peers.
-We measure this feature using students' agreement with the following statements: "The professor regularly encouraged students to actively participate in the lecture;" "The professor has been responsive to student questions;" and "Regarding the course, it was easy to contact other students when necessary" all on a scale of 1 (strongly disagree) to 10 (strongly agree).
+Evaluations of professors and peers: Another feature of lectures that may be crucial for learning is whether they are engaging enough and whether students can readily get support from their instructor and peers.
+We measure this feature using students' agreement with the following statements: "The professor regularly encouraged students to actively participate in the lecture," "The professor has been responsive to student questions." and "Regarding the course, it was easy to contact other students when necessary," all on a scale of 1 (strongly disagree) to 10 (strongly agree).

 Based on these measures, we construct a standardized index that combines all dimensions of learning experiences, with larger values representing more-positive evaluations.
-The first two estimates in Figure 8 show the effects of online instruction on the overall evaluations of men and women.
-We find that increasing the proportion of online lectures by 10 percentage points decreases women's overall evaluation by 0.036 SD (p-value = 0.032) but improves men's overall evaluation by 0.022 SD (p-value = 0.09).
-The gender gap in the impact on learning experiences is statistically significant at the 1% level (p-value = 0.019).
-When breaking down this overall impact, the estimates paint a clear picture that women are unsatisfied with almost all aspects of online lectures: Women exposed to increased online instruction find a course less enjoyable, consider the lectures less clear and less helpful, experience more difficulty in contacting peers, and evaluate the professors as less engaging and less responsive.
+The first two estimates in Figure 8 show the effects of online instruction on the overall evaluations by men and women.
+We find that increasing the proportion of online lectures by 10 percentage points decreases women's overall evaluation by 0.036 SD (p-value = 0.032) but improves men's overall evaluation by 0.023 SD (p-value = 0.09).
+The gender gap in the impact on learning experiences is statistically significant at the 1% level (p-value = 0.006).
+When breaking down this overall impact, the estimates paint a clear picture that women are unsatisfied with almost all aspects of online lectures:

-&lt;sup>16 Specifically, we standardize each measure to have a mean of 0 and a SD of 1.
+15 Specifically, we standardize each measure to have a mean of 0 and a SD of 1.
 Then, we derive the mean of these standardized measures.
 Finally, we standardize the mean to get the overall evaluation index.